ricardoccpaiva/opentelemetry_tesla/README.md

       * Measurement: `%{duration: native_time}`
       * Metadata: `%{kind: Exception.kind(), reason: term(), stacktrace: Exception.stacktrace()}`

-OpenTelemetry span is enriched with the following attributes that are parsed from Tesla `stop` event.
- - `[:method, :opts, :query, :status, :url]`
- - `:headers`, it creates one attribute per item in the headers list
- - `measurement` corresponds to the duration of the request

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed